Exact Fractional Inference via Re-Parametrization & Interpolation between Tree-Re-Weighted- and Belief Propagation- Algorithms: Numerical Experiments

 \subsection{Setting, Use Cases and Methodology}

-In this Section we present results of our numerical experiments -- supporting and also developing further theoretical results of the preceding Sections.
-Specifically, we will describe details of our experiments with the Ising model in the following ``use cases": (1) Over exemplary planar graph -- $N\times N$ square grid, where $N=[3::25]$; (2) Over a fully connected graph, $K_N$, where $N=[3::8^2]$.
-In both cases we consider attractive models and mixed models -- that is the models with some interactions being attractive (ferromagnetic), $J_{ab}>0$, and some repulsive (antiferromagnetic), $J_{ab}<0$.
+In this section, we present the results of our numerical experiments, supporting and also further developing the theoretical results of the preceding sections.
+Specifically, we will describe the details of our experiments with the Ising model in the following \enquote{use cases:} (1) Over an exemplary planar graph -- $N\times N$ square grid, where $N=[3::5]$; (2) Over a fully connected graph, $K_N$, where $N=[9::5^2]$.
+The notation $[a::b]$ indicates a range from $a$ to $b$.

+In both cases, we consider attractive models and mixed models -- that is, models with some interactions being attractive (ferromagnetic), $J_{ab}>0$, and some repulsive (antiferromagnetic), $J_{ab}<0$.
 We experiment with the zero-field case, $\h=0$, and also with the general (non-zero field) case.
-All of our models are ``disordered" in the sense that we have generated samples of random $\J$ and $\h$.
-Specifically, in the attractive (mixed) case components of $\J$ are i.i.d. from the uniform distribution, $\mathcal{U}(0,1)$ ($\mathcal{U}(-1,1)$), and components of $\h$ are i.i.d. from $\mathcal{U}(-1,1)$.
-In some of our experiments we draw a single instance of $\J$ and $\h$ from the respective ensemble.
-However, in other experiments -- aimed at analysis of the variability within the respective ensemble -- we show results for a number of instances.
+All of our models are \enquote{disordered} in the sense that we have generated samples of random $\J$ and $\h$.
+Specifically, in the attractive (mixed) case, components of $\J$ are i.i.d. from the uniform distribution, $\mathcal{U}(0,1)$ ($\mathcal{U}(-1,1)$), and components of $\h$ are i.i.d. from $\mathcal{U}(-1,1)$.
+In some of our experiments, we draw a single instance of $\J$ and $\h$ from the respective ensemble.
+However, in other experiments -- aimed at analyzing the variability within the respective ensemble -- we show results for a number of instances.